pxmore91/pico-placa-predictor/README.md

 </restriction>
 ```

-Finally, if you modify the configuration file, you should also update some test to avoid them failing.
+Finally, if you modify the configuration file, you should also update the test case(s) affected by the change to avoid build failure due to test failures.

 ## Technical Information

 The project was developed using Java 8, Junit 4 for the unit tests and Maven for build automation.

+## Extras
+You can find the flow chart of the program on the following url: **https://bit.ly/2wZqMTb**